 10. Bush nights

 Thank you for reading (and looking).
 We would love to hear your thoughts, what do you love about Kruger?
 Was there anything we missed?
 Post your comments below.
 There are a number of links throughout the article as well to other cool content, so check those out.
 Or go straight to our Blog here.
+Also, visit this cool Blog, Animals Around the Globe, where we are listed as a top tour operator in Kruger.
 Lastly, visit our YouTube channel for a range of epic and sometimes comical wildlife videos.
 Don’t forget to hit subscribe as we will be posting a lot of new videos in the near future.